 2. Textured Lob (Long Bob):

 A collarbone-grazing bob with subtle, internal layers.
-The key here is “texture,” often achieved through point-cutting or light razoring, which prevents a heavy, blunt line and encourages natural movement.
+The key here is “texture.”
+This is often achieved through point cutting or light razoring.
+These techniques prevent a heavy, blunt line and encourage natural movement.
 It’s excellent for creating beachy waves that add volume.

 3. Soft Shag